Michel Brunet (paleontologist): Biography

 location of Sahelanthropus tchadensis, is most probably belongs to this hominin.
-This team maintains thigh bone, curved like an ape, was intentionally left unexamined because it would have discredited the theory he walked on two feet.
+This team maintains this thigh bone, curved like an ape, was intentionally left unexamined because it would have discredited the theory he walked on two feet.
 Therefore this femur proves that Toumai didn’t stand erect and he was more like a chimpanzee.

 The discovery brought Brunet worldwide recognition in the field of paleoanthropology; and in 2003 he was awarded the Dan David Prize, a prize given to those whose achievements help better understand the world, or affect it.